danilovmaximov/filter-numbers/README.md

 # Startup Parameters

 First parameter (madatory): input
-  - Either a positive integer to reveive input from the console
+  - Either a positive integer to reveive input from the console (program will receive amount of integers equal to specified number)
   - Or a file name like _input.txt_.
 File must be located in the directory from which the app is being started.

 **Input format:** integers separated by a space.
 For example: 1 -2 -3 4 5